© FOC / photo Rolf Siegenthaler

 Two of our neighbouring countries have established institutions at national level to strengthen Baukultur and promote dialogue on the subject: the “Plattform Baukulturpolitik” in Austria (since 2005) and the “Bundesstiftung Baukultur” in Germany (since 2007).
 Many other countries have established Baukultur policies and implement them using such terminology as “architectural policy” or “policy for the built environment”.

 In Switzerland, the Swiss Society of Engineers and Architects (SIA) set up the “Runder Tisch Baukultur” in 2010 to establish a Baukultur network with the different involved parties.
 The “Manifest zur Baukultur” was published the following year.
-In its cultural policy statement (Kulturbotschaft 2016–2020), the parliament mandated the Federal Office of Culture (FOC) to develop a policy for a high-quality Baukultur in cooperation with all the relevant federal offices.
-The “Kulturbotschaft 2021–2024” adds substance to the concept of Baukultur and systematically integrates it into cultural policy.
-The Federal Council approved the interdepartmental Baukultur policy in February 2020.
+In its cultural policy statement (Kulturbotschaft 2016–2020), the parliament mandated the Federal Office of Culture (FOC) to develop a policy for a high-quality Baukultur in cooperation with all the relevant federal offices The Federal Council approved the interdepartmental Baukultur policy in February 2020.
+The Federal Council defines the policy implementation measures for each legislature in the Baukultur action plan.
+The Baukultur 2024-2027 action plan was approved in December 2024.
+The “Kulturbotschaft 2021-24” elaborated the Baukultur concept further and systematically integrated it into cultural policy.
+In the “Kulturbotschaft 2025-28”, the parliament defines culture as a dimension of sustainability, making it one of six action areas.
+The Confederation’s Baukultur policy is a central vector within that.

 The FOC shapes and coordinates federal national and international Baukultur policy.
 That demonstrates its commitment to suitable cooperation formats with all relevant players.